 - Seeking help means potentially revealing something you're deeply private about

-These are real constraints, not excuses.
-Work around them:
+These are real constraints.
+Work with them:

 - Journal in a notes app with a passcode, or use a physical notebook you keep in your school bag.